How Business Service Mapping improves ITSM processes

 The map itself will overlay the event or incident against a configuration item (CI) registered through the ITSM platform.

-Importance of business service mapping: IT visibility in various IT processes
+Importance of business service mapping for enhancing ITSM processes

 Efficient incident management